ad image

 A recent study revealed that orphan drugs comprise more than 40% of all innovative pharmaceuticals that have expanded the human drug target landscape from 1983 to 2017.2 At the time of the report (June 2018), of 803 drug candidates in clinical trials, 40% targeted rare diseases.
 In addition, over the last several years, orphan drugs have accounted for more than 40% of newly approved molecular entities,2 and in 2017 half of the 42 new active substances launched in the United States were orphan drugs.3

-In 2018, the U.S. FDA granted the highest number of new drug approvals ever — a total of 59 NMEs as of December 27th – more than half of which were for rare diseases.4 Similarly, the European Medicines Agency approved many more drug products in 2018 — 42 compared with 35 in 2017.
-Of those approvals, the number with orphan drug designations increased to 21.5
+In 2018, the U.S. FDA granted the highest number of new drug approvals ever — a total of 59 NMEs as of December 27th – more than half of which were for rare diseases.4 Similarly, the European Medicines Agency approved many more drug products in 2018 — 45 compared with 28 in 2017.
+Of those approvals, the number with orphan drug designations doubled from the previous year to 17.5

 There is no indication that this trend is slowing down.
 In 2017, the FDA approved 80 new orphan indications, with 57 approved in the first eight months of 2018.
 That same year, 429 unique drugs under development were granted orphan designations by the FDA.3 Clearly, many of the drugs being developed today are intended to treat rare diseases and a fair amount are developed using genomic information to provide targeted therapies that address genetic mutations or malfunctions.